mbykov/akshara/Readme.md

 # akshara

-simple one-line one-word editor for Sanskrit.
+simple one-line one-word editor for Sanskrit

 Why it is named 'akshara'?
 Because nagari script is akshara, and not stupid 'abugida'.